borgar/fx/docs/API.md

 `B2:B` → `B2:1048576`
 `B2:2` → `B2:XFD2`

+Structured ranges are normalized cleaned up to have consistent order and capitalization of sections as well as removing redundant ones.

 Returns the same formula with the ranges updated.
 If an array of tokens was supplied, then a new array is returned.

 #### Parameters